 - Reporting – parents in ParentsNext may be asked to do two kinds of reporting: to Centrelink via myGov or Express Plus Centrelink app and to ParentsNext via the job seeker app.
 Your ParentsNext Participation Plan will record what you need to do to report.
 If you don’t report by close of business on reporting day your payments will be put on hold and you will need to contact your provider to reinstate it.

 There are answers to more key questions about ParentsNext on our frequently asked questions page.

 Want more information?

-- Parents entitled to child care assistance can also check the Assistance with child care fees page on the Department of Human Services website.
+- Check with the Department of Human Services if you are eligible for assistance with child care costs.
+Parents entitled to child care assistance can also check the page, Assistance with child care fees on the Department of Human Services website.